shwina/still-magic/_chapters_en/workflow.md

 ### Exercises

-#### Lint Your Code

-1. Find and install a [lint][lint]-like tool for your preferred language and run it on your code.
-2. What does it complain about?
-3. Which of its complaints do you disagree with?

 #### Setting Up Continuous Integration

-Follow the steps in [this tutorial][python-travis-tutorial] to set up Travis-CI testing for the SNDS repository.
+Follow the steps in [this tutorial][python-travis-tutorial] to set up Travis-CI testing for the example repository.

-How long did it take you to set this up?
+1. How long did it take you to get it working?
+2. What could have been added to the documentation to make your life easier?

+## Summary {#s:workflow-summary}

+FIXME: create concept map

 {% include links.md %}